JamesAtIntegratnIO/integratn-io/content/posts/docker-series/docker-training-4.md

 Sending build context to Docker daemon  144.4kB
 ````

 That happened so quick we didn't even talk about it before.
 When building your container.
-Everything in your local context will go into the build context unless you declaritvly exclude it.
+Everything in your local context will go into the build context unless you declaratively exclude it.
 Not a big deal when your repo is only a couple megabytes.
 But when you get into the Gigabytes and you are trying to speed up the build you will come back here and find a way to trim a couple minutes right up front.

 So lets create a .dockerignore for the file structure example I posted earlier.